Ken Baxter (businessman)

-Ken "Rocket Man" Baxter (born May 15, 1949) is a real estate investor who purchased the first ticket sold to a civilian to be a passenger on Virgin Galactic in 2004.
+Ken "Rocket Man" Baxter (born May 15, 1949) is a real estate investor who became the first everyday American to travel to space on September 8, 2023.
+Baxter purchased the first ticket sold to a civilian to be a passenger on Virgin Galactic in 2004.

 Early life

 Baxter was born in Cortland, New York on May 15, 1949.
 The son of Hoyt H. Baxter and Maria "Zuza" (Alzbeta) Kramerova Baxter, he and his family relocated to Orem, Utah in 1954.
 He graduated from Orem High School in 1967.
 Baxter is the eldest of five siblings.
 He has two sisters, Radana (Clark) and Julie (Dansie), along with two brothers, Mike and David.

 Career

 In a career spanning over four decades, Baxter has closed over 56,000 real estate transactions.
 He began his career in Idaho Falls, Idaho at the age of twenty-one in 1970, owning and operating a boutique-style operation selling automobile and home stereos.
 By 1973, Baxter translated his sales aptitude to the Real Estate business by hiring, motivating, and training a staff of nearly 100 new home specialists at Heartland Realty in Salt Lake City.
 In the 1980s, Baxter liquidated all of the REO high rise inventory in Salt Lake City.
 Relocating to Las Vegas in 1990, Baxter continued his real estate career by opening his first real estate brokerage firm in Nevada.
 Today Baxter carries on the tradition of "Rebuilding Las Vegas, One Family at a Time" through his Las Vegas real estate office, PMA Realty and his real estate investment and residential redevelopment company, Apollo Realty Investments.
 Baxter has also ventured into the new homes market via his new home building company, Liberty Homes.
 Baxter has provided single story, semi-custom homes in Northwest Las Vegas since 2012.